Luis Torres Díaz

 Luis Torres Díaz (September 11, 1897 – 1988) was a Puerto Rican chemist, poet, and dean of the College of Pharmacy at the University of Puerto Rico.
-He is most widely known as the founder of the College’s Museum of Pharmacy, the first museum dedicated to the history of a health profession in Puerto Rico.
+He is most widely known as the founder of the college's Museum of Pharmacy, the first museum dedicated to the history of a health profession in Puerto Rico.
 Torres also authored several scientific works, including A Concise History of Pharmacy in Puerto Rico ("Breve historia de la farmacia en Puerto Rico").
 Throughout his life, Torres wrote poetry for Puerto Rican newspapers and literary magazines, and in 1983 his collected works were published under the title Cántigas del Hondo Amor y Otros Poemas.

 Early life and education

-Luis Torres Díaz was born to Vicente Cappa and Isabel Díaz Torres on September 11, 1897, in Peñuelas, Puerto Rico.
+Luis Torres Díaz was born to Vicente Torres Cappa and Isabel Díaz Torres on September 11, 1897, in Peñuelas, Puerto Rico.
 He graduated from the Escuela Superior in Ponce before obtaining several degrees in chemistry and pharmacy from the University of Puerto Rico between 1919 and 1923.
-He earned a doctorate in Pharmacy from the Complutense University of Madrid where his thesis examined pharmaceutical practices in Puerto Rico.
+He earned a doctorate in pharmacy from the Complutense University of Madrid where his thesis examined pharmaceutical practices in Puerto Rico.
 Torres also pursued additional graduate studies at the University of Michigan and Columbia University.
 From 1923 to 1925, he taught science and mathematics at Fajardo High School.